imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 2. Email the `friend-request` message.

-3. Make an initial entry in the `person-status-map`.
+3. Make an initial entry in the `person-status-map.json`.

    1. id = "acct:" + friend_email + "#0"
    2. email = from friend request